NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 Write 2D games: Snake and Breakout and an 3D scene with a player.
 Make them run on Windows.

+Forking game worlds to create new variations of it with as little boilerplate as possible; fast and easy.

 A note about the EUPL licencse.
 "open source is the right path to follow.
 What appears to be a "finished" game can always be modded and reproduced into a new product.
 Thus, a game is also a game engine.